theEmperorofDaiViet/correctness/README.md

 In real-world classification problems, it is usually impossible for a model to be 100% correct.
 When evaluating a model it is, therefore, useful to know, not only how wrong the model was, but in which way the model was wrong.

-In the this module, I provide five different performance metrics and techniques you can use to evaluate a classifier.
+In the this module, I provide seven different performance metrics and techniques you can use to evaluate a classifier.

 ## 1. correctness.confusion_matrix